 In the resource list, you'll now have the Tags column populated with multiple values.
 If your window width is limited, the tag text might be truncated.
 Hover over the title of a column and use the vertical line to resize the column.
 If you have an ellipsis in the far right, it indicates additional columns are available but not shown.

 Select Add filter.
 In the Filter field, select Environment.
 For the Value, select Training and ensure all other checkboxes are empty, then select Apply.
-Only your two virtual networks should be displayed, since you tagged those resources with the Environment tag set to Training.
+Only your two virtual networks should be displayed because you tagged those resources with the Environment tag set to Training.

 You can further filter the resource list by adding a filter for Department tag with a value of either Finance or Marketing.

 The preceding exercise is just one example of where and how you can use tags to organize your resources.
 With their flexibility, there are several ways you can use tags to your advantage.